JeSuisUneLicorne/UNO_Software_Architecture/README.md

 ### About

-The classic UNO-Game in a new version, created in Scala.
-Updated to Scala 3.x.
+The classic UNO-Game in a new version, created in Scala 2.
+Updated to Scala 3.2.2.

-This project by [Selma Sahuric](https://github.com/), [Julian Bihl](https://github.com/ju391bihhtwgkn) and  [Julian Zimmermann](https://github.com/JeSuisUneLicorne) is the coursework for software architecture class at [University of Applied Sciences Constance (HTWG Konstanz)](https://www.htwg-konstanz.de/) for spring 2023. <br />
+This project by <a href="https://github.com/ju391bihhtwgkn" target="_blank">Julian Bihl</a>, <a href="https://github.com/JeSuisUneLicorne" target="_blank">Julian Zimmermann</a> and <a href="https://github.com/s0cy" target="_blank">s0cy</a> is the coursework for software architecture class at [University of Applied Sciences Constance (HTWG Konstanz)](https://www.htwg-konstanz.de/) for spring 2023. <br />